 Throughout this article, the fact has been highlighted that the unendorsed BAP does not extend protection to the employee when he/she is using his/her personal auto on behalf of the employer.
 This lack of employee protection can be detrimental to the employee.
 As was previously discussed, the BAP insurer can subrogate against (seek recovery from) the employee if the BAP has to pay to cover the business owner's vicarious liability for the actions of the employee.

 Whether the BAP carrier would want the PR storm that comes with this is irrelevant; they can do it, and if the loss is bad enough, they may.
 But there is a remedy.

 To fix this gap and keep relations between the employer and employee intact, attach the CA 99 33 10 13 - Employees as Insureds endorsement.
 As the title suggests, the endorsement extends insured status to employees when driving their personally-owned vehicles for the benefit of the employer/insured.
 But this endorsement does NOT change the order of response.

 Even with the CA 99 33 attached, the employee's PAP still responds as the primary coverage.
 The BAP remains excess.
 The difference is that with this endorsement the employee is also protected by the BAP's excess coverage.
-Further, as an insured, the carrier no longer has the ability to subrogate against the employer if the loss requires the BAP to respond as excess.
+Further, as an insured, the carrier no longer has the ability to subrogate against the employee if the loss requires the BAP to respond as excess.